What are the benefits of silver

 Due to the safe haven nature of precious metals, silver can provide essential hedging and balance, to a mixed portfolio of assets.
 An allocation of silver may enable an investor to increase their risk appetite in other asset classes, whilst balancing the overall portfolio risk.
 Owning silver physically, in the form of bars or coins, provides additional diversification from traditional paper assets, which have recently been threatened by the global downturn.

-Silver has exploded in the precious metals market, especially since the financial meltdown of 2008.
-In 2009, silver investment increased by 184% in just one year!
+Back in 2009 silver prices rose by an astonishing 184% as investors sought refuge from the financial crisis of sub-prime lending of 2008.
+This backs up the theory that in times of economic adversity the price of silver (and precious metals in general) holds up well.
 In several of its applications – such as medicine and photography – the silver actually expires after usage.
 This means that the total amount of silver available in the world reduces each day.
 With increasing global demand, it’s easy to understand why the potential for capital growth in silver is significant.

 Common customer questions and our expert answers